Onrust Dock of 5,000 tons: Assembly in Surabaya

 On 16 October 1878 there was a tender for unloading, assembling, riveting and finishing Onrust Dock of 5,000 tons in the Dutch East Indies.
 The only offer received came from the Koninklijke Fabriek for 660,000 guilders.
 A similar tender in the Dutch East Indies failed, because no offers came in.
-The navy then decided to assemble it with her own staff, some of it brought from the Netherlands.
+The navy then decided to assemble it with its own staff, some brought over from the Netherlands.

 The dry dock was transported in 8 shipments.
 On 10 June 1879 the first parts of the dock arrived in Surabaya.
 On 9 September 1879 SS Prins Hendrik arrived with parts of the dry dock., she had left Amsterdam on 19 July 1879.
 On 4 October 1879 the last shipment arrived.

 On 14 June 1879 assembly started at Surabaya.
-On 18 October 1879 a series of photographs was made.
+On 18 October 1879 a series of photographs were taken.
 On 16 November 1879 the last plate was attached, and about one-third of the riveting was complete.
 By March 1880 the job was expected to be finished in 1.5 years.
 On 6 June 1880 Onrust Dock of 5,000 tons was launched by raising the water level in the dock pit where she was assembled.
 The dock had been assembled within a year.
 Therefore, the state shipyard at Surabaya claimed that it could compete with European commercial and state shipyards with respect to both cost and time.